h-morrar/FASTA-Parser/README.md

 The program also outputs the resulting DNA sequences in a format that is easily interpreted by NCBI's BLAST tools.

 Database:
-  -Directory containing all the DNA sequences in a text file as a database for the program
+- Directory containing all the DNA sequences in a text file as a database for the program

 Output:
-  -Directory to store the output of the program in a text file
+- Directory to store the output of the program in a text file

 src:
-  -Directory containing all the source code in Java
+- Directory containing all the source code in Java